-Digital courseware is instructional content that is scoped and sequenced to support delivery of an entire course through purpose-built software.
+Digital courseware is instructional content that is scoped and sequenced to support delivery of an entire course through software built specifically for educational purposes.
 It includes assessment to inform personalization of instruction and is equipped for adoption across a range of institutional types and learning environments.

 Specifically, digital courseware has three core elements: